-At an elementary school outside of Sacramento, CA, the recess team clusters around four different pieces of butcher paper, drawing maps for TK kindergarten, primary, and upper-grade recesses and for the after-school program recreation time.
+At a recent Playworks training, the recess team clusters around four different pieces of butcher paper, drawing maps for TK kindergarten, primary, and upper-grade recesses and for the after-school program recreation time.
 This is the second day of a two-day recess deep dive, and the group is taking a fresh look at how to organize their play space.

 Each group maps out where different activities happen or could happen, on their playground.
 They also identify challenge areas, like the puddles where T-K’s made “paint” with sidewalk chalk or the almost out-of-site hill at the back of the upper-grade field.
 The hill is a particular problem.
 Students love to roll down it but this too often means injuries and muddy clothes back in the classroom.
 Between the hill and the fence, there is also an area completely out of eye-sight to recess supervisors.